-2) shall send a SIP ACK request as specified in 3GPP TS 24.229 [5].
+3) shall send a SIP ACK request as specified in 3GPP TS 24.229 [5].

 On receipt of a SIP INFO request where the Request-URI contains an MCData session ID identifying an ongoing group session, the MCData client shall follow the actions specified in subclause 6.2.8.1.13.

+On receipt of a SIP INFO request where the Request-URI contains an MCData session ID identifying an ongoing one-to-one session, the MCData client shall follow the actions specified in clause 6.2.8.3.7.

 On receipt of an indication from the media plane indicating that the SDS message was not sent successfully, the MCData client: